Weak Markov Processes as Linear Systems: Representations of Structure Maps

 \section{Representations of Structure Maps}

-If for the multi-variable systems introduced in Section \ref{section:intro} the spaces are Hilbert spaces and the linear maps are contractions between these Hilberts apaces then we want to think of them as appearing inside the weak Markov processes introduced in Section \ref{section:weak}.
+If for the multi-variable systems introduced in Section 1 the spaces are Hilbert spaces and the linear maps are contractions between these Hilbert apaces then we want to think of them as appearing inside the weak Markov processes introduced in Section 2.
 The following definitions give a precise meaning to that.
 Then we justify the definitions by discussing how the represented structure maps can help us to understand the properties of the process.
+Recall our discussion of multi-variable systems in Section 1 and the definition of the subspace $\qE$ in Proposition \ref{prop:wandering}.